pola-rs/polars/README.md

 # Going big...
 Do you expect more than `2^32` ~4,2 billion rows?
 Compile polars with the `bigidx` feature flag.

-Or for python users install `$ pip install -U polars-u64-idx`.
+Or for python users install `pip install polars-u64-idx`.

 Don't use this unless you hit the row boundary as the default polars is faster and consumes less memory.

 # Legacy
 Do you want polars to run on an old CPU (e.g. dating from before 2011)?
-Install `$pip -U polars-lts-cpu`.
+Install `pip polars-lts-cpu`.
 This polars project is compiled without [avx](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) target features.

 ## Acknowledgements